 First off, What is a side-hustle?
-The ”hustle” is to work hard towards the goal of making money.
+The ”hustle” part is to work hard towards the goal of making money.
 The side-hustle is what you’re willing to do to make some extra money away from your regular job.
-Bottom line is, it is what one does to make additional money on the side.
+Bottom line is, it’s what one does to make additional money on the side.

 Millennial is said to be the biggest pursuers of side hustles.

 - Do you have a side hustle?

 - Finding the right side hustle for you.